 Come and watch these fascinating forest animals from our new wildlife viewing area near the Bennachie Centre.
 We’re planting wildlife-friendly trees here and putting up information panels to help you identify the birds and animals you spot.

 The car park is open at any time, all through the year.
 Secure bike parking is available.

-For more details, contact the centre on 01467 681470 or email email@example.com.
+The Visitor Centre is run by Bennachie Centre Trust.
+For more details, contact the centre on 01467 681470 or email firstname.lastname@example.org.
 You can get simple refreshments at the Visitor Centre.
-Toilets are available in the centre when it's open, and during daylight hours in the winter.
+Toilets are available in the centre when it’s open, and between 10am and 3pm on Friday, Saturday and Sunday in winter.
 Otherwise, the nearest public toilets are in Inverurie.